 We ask that you be honestly committed to deepening your own faith life.
 As a participant in the RCIA process, the time commitment involves weekly sessions that are a combination of learning, prayer and community.
 As you enter the deeper stages of the process, participation in Sunday liturgies is also expected.
 If you decide to discontinue the process at any time, we will respect your decision.

-for one and a half hours in the Church. the RCIA process finds it apex at the celebration of the Easter Vigil.
+Sessions for the 2020 RCIA class began October 1, 2020, 12:30 -1:30 pm and are conducted online via ZOOM.
+The RCIA process finds it apex at the celebration of the Easter Vigil.
 After the Easter Vigil, we will gather a few more times, ending in mid to late April.

 Bring an open heart and mind.
 The RCIA is a process of learning to live our call to be disciples of Jesus in the context of the Catholic church.
 We will be studying and praying with Scripture and learning about the Catholic Faith.
 But the RCIA process is more than learning facts and history: it is conversion.
 Conversion is a lifelong process – not a single moment or a change of religion.
 Conversion is growing in our relationship with God.

 A parish sponsor is someone who is a dedicated practicing Catholic who will walk the journey of conversion with you.
 The sponsor, however, is not the candidate/catechumen’s spouse.
 Perhaps you already have someone in mind.
 If so, please let us know.
 If not, we will provide a sponsor for you.
 Please keep in mind that the sponsor is expected to be at all of the gatherings from September through April.

 Fully initiated Catholics who would like to sponsor adults in the RCIA process, please contact Sr. Rebecca.

 The process begins with a personal interview to determine how we can best serve your needs.
 Please contact Sr. Rebecca Shinas, OP using our contact form, or phone the parish office at 650-880-1413.